proxmox/proxmox-backup/docs/faq.rst

 data and such is a full backup.
 For details see the :ref:`Technical Overview <tech_design_overview>`

-.. todo:: document our stabillity guarantees, i.e., the separate one for, in increasing duration of how long we'll support it: api compat, backup protocol compat and backup format compat
+.. todo:: document our stability guarantees, i.e., the separate one for, in increasing duration of how long we'll support it: api compat, backup protocol compat and backup format compat